Jess-Vannatter/Education_Group_Project-/README.md

 ```

 ## EDA
-  - Once the tables were joined in SQL(connection string?)
-Now that the Data was imported in to jupyter i carried out A basic analysi  in an attempt to learn about our data.
+  - Once the tables were joined in SQL using the connection string, we carried out A basic analysis  in an attempt to learn about our data.
 First getting the shape and using ```.info()``` to see null values and data types.
 In addition i determined there were no duplicate rows with ```.duplicated()```.
 Next i utlized a couple of for loops to get the value-counts and modes for the diffnerent catagorical values.
 This was specifically helpful because it listed the values for each catagorical feature in one output (See below) and simplify i did the same for themodes, which printed which value was seen more frequently/ more common in its respected column.

   - **Value_counts**